OpenSSL CSR Wizard

 What If I Need Subject Alternative Names?

-Adding Subject Alternative Names to a CSR using OpenSSL is a complicated task.
-Our advice is to skip the hassle, use your most important server name as the Common Name, and specify the other names during the order process.
-Our Multi-Domain (SAN) Certificate ordering process will let you specify all the names you need without making you include them in the CSR.
+Using OpenSSL to Add Subject Alternative Names to a CSR is a complicated task.
+Our advice is to skip the hassle, use your most important server name as the Common Name in the CSR, and then specify the other names during the order process.
+Our Multi-Domain (SAN) certificate ordering process allows you to specify all the names you need without making you include them in the CSR.